HJoyce1/ISORRS/README.md

 # IonoSpheric Outflow in Rapidly Rotating Systems (ISORRS) Model

+### NOTE: Latest Commits in 2025 due to wanting to ensure last edited work was uploaded to GitHub, as this project is no longer being worked on by H.S.
+Joyce.
+Last work on this model was in 2023.

 Repository for the development of the model <br>
 More scientfic information available in doi.org/10.1029/2019JA027728 and doi.org/10.1029/2019JA027727 <br>
 This README file is focused more on the construction of and how to run the model <br>